Taylor of Old Bond Street Oud Shaving Cream Review

 As soon as I opened the tub of Oud and took a whiff–the gentle but fresh kind of fruity, and earthy scent was a delight.
 I knew I was happy with it!

-The earthy aspect is the Oud, which is the base note, and the clean/fresh part of the scent is at the top notes, while I would aim at the fruit and flowery aspect in the middle to top.
+The earthy aspect is the Oud, which is the base note, and the clean/fresh part of the scent is at the top notes, while I would aim at the fruity and flowery aspect in the middle to top.
 That’s what my nostrils tell me!

-An absolute deilight!
+An absolute delight!

-The Lather and Shaving Experience
+Lather and Shaving Experience

-There were not going to be any surprises for me lathering up and using the TOBS Oud Shaving Cream.
+There were not going to be any surprises for me, lathering up and using the TOBS Oud Shaving Cream.
 I am well acquainted with TOBS creams.
 However, it had been a while since I had used any, so I was looking forward to experiencing some TOBS again.

 A finger scoop is plenty enough with this cream, and the 150g (5.3 fl. oz) is going to last a long time.